How To Create A Nonprofit Annual Report + Excellent Examples

 World Wildlife Foundation – Compelling Visuals

 The World Wildlife Foundation (WWF)’s visuals make it a great example of a strong nonprofit annual report.
-Each page highlights different key initiatives, including improving sustainable fisheries, protecting wildlife like rhinos, and safeguarding freshwater resources.
-For each initiative, there’s a compelling photo that represents WWF’s mission, such as forests, rivers, rhinos, and fishermen.
+Each page highlights different key initiatives, such as improving sustainable fisheries, protecting wildlife like rhinos, and safeguarding freshwater resources.
+For each initiative, there’s a compelling photo that represents that program, such as forests, rivers, rhinos, and fishermen.

-Most pages also feature a compelling fact or statistic in a larger font to emphasize the organization’s impact and mission urgency, such as “Over 1.4 billion acres targeted for protection by 2023 by WWF and partners through the Enduring Earth collaboration.”
+Most pages also feature a compelling fact or statistic in large font to emphasize the organization’s impact and mission urgency.

 Public Radio Exchange (PRX) – User Experience

-Their commitment to user engagement is evident in the impact report’s interactive design.
-The “choose your own adventure” format allows readers to follow a digital path that resonates with them, whether as networks, creators, or listeners.
+Their commitment to user engagement is evident in their impact report’s interactive design.
+The “choose your own adventure” format allows each audience to follow their own digital path.
 This innovative approach enhances the user experience by catering to specific interests.

 You can achieve a similar effect by segmenting your annual report based on the expectations and interests of your target audience.